Predator 2: Production

 The main Predator was designed to look more urban and hip than its predecessor.
-Design changes included tribal ornamentation on the forehead, which was made steeper and shallower, brighter skin coloration, and a greater number of fangs.
+Design changes included tribal ornamentation on the forehead, which is steeper and shallower, brighter skin coloration, and a greater number of fangs.
 Describing the new Predator's design, Stan Winston said, "Broad concept's the same.
 The difference is, this is a different individual.
 A different individual of the same species.
 As in a snake is a snake, but different snakes are different.
 Their colorings are different, different parts of their characteristics, their facial structures, subtle differences."
 Production designer Lawrence Paull said that with the Predator ship, he attempted "a space vehicle unlike anything that had ever been designed before", a snail-shaped vessel whose interior was "both technological and reptilian, where the creature and its ship blend and work together".
-Given the Alien franchise was also by Fox and featured effects work by Winston, the crew decided to add an Alien head among the trophy skulls in the Predator ship.
+Since the Alien franchise is also owned by Fox, with effects work by Winston, the crew included a Xenomorph head among the trophy skulls in the Predator ship.

-The writers decided to set Predator 2 ten years after the original, which was the then-future of 1997, leading to some developments like new video technology and a then-nonexistent subway in Los Angeles (the Los Angeles Metro Rail started operating the same year the film hit theaters).
+Predator 2 is set ten years after the original, which was the then-future of 1997, leading to some developments like new video technology and a nonexistent subway in Los Angeles.
+(The Los Angeles Metro Rail started operating the same year as the film's release.)
 For the set design, Paul aimed for a "kind of retrograde future that's equal parts Brazil and Blade Runner mixed in with modern-day technology", with "big and outrageous" structures but simpler prop design, such as boxy and colorless cars.

 The MPAA initially gave Predator 2 an NC-17 rating, so several cuts were made to bring it down to an R rating.

-A short unofficial music video was made towards the end of filming; Danny Glover can be seen dancing with the Predator and others.
+Toward the end of filming, a short unofficial music video was made, with Danny Glover dancing with the Predator and others.

 Music

 Alan Silvestri returned to score the sequel, conducting the Skywalker Symphony Orchestra.
-Whereas the first film did not have its music released until years later, a soundtrack album for the sequel was issued on December 11, 1990, from Varèse Sarabande.
+Whereas the first film did not have its music released until years later, a soundtrack album for the sequel was issued on December 13, 1990, from Varèse Sarabande.
 On December 1, 2014, the label issued Predator 2: The Deluxe Edition.